gorbounoff/maui-stocks-mini/readme.md

 }
 ```

-At the top of the page, the app displays the company name and the last price.
-Below the company name, the app displays the chart.
-We place these elements in a grid layout.
+At the top of the page, the app displays company name and the last price.
+Below company name, the app displays a chart.
+We place these elements within a grid layout.

 ```xaml
 <Grid>